sommerda/privacybuckets/README.md

 ### NEWS

+Provides now a class method returning an epsilon for a given target-delta.
+Previously, only the reverse was implemented.

 Supports now approximate differential privacy, probabilistic differential privacy, Renyi differential privacy, and the ability to construct a bucket distribution from an (epsilon, delta)-graph.

 ### Directory /core